 Is Efficiency A Good Thing?
 Part I: What is Efficiency, and Are We Any Good At It?

-This talk is based on a keynote I presented at Tech.Rocks Summit.
+This blog is based on a keynote I presented at Tech.Rocks Summit.
 I’m grateful to the organisers for suggesting the topic.

 Is efficiency a good thing?
 On the face of it, the question seems absurd.
 Of course efficiency is a good thing.
 None of aspire to be inefficient.
 Most of us strive to be as efficient as possible, and to make our organisations equally efficient.